talkowski-lab/rCNV2/data_curation/other/README.md

 1. **High-confidence GDs**: regions covered by at least four sources.
 2. **Medium-confidence GDs**: regions covered by two or three sources.
 3. **Low-confidence GDs**: regions covered by only one source

+Each confidence level was created sequentially (_i.e._, we first curated high-confidence GDs, then medium-confidence, then low-confidence).
+In each iteration, we excluded GDs from each of the six original sources that had any greater than 20% overlap versus a consensus GD in a higher confidence tier.

 After overlapping reported GDs from the sources above, we trimmed overlapping segmental duplications overlapping the boundaries of the GD interval.